cits3007/cits3007.github.io/src/index.md

 - - **Email**
   - {% email_el_spannized coordinator.email %}
 - - **Availability**
-  - I work half-time at UWA, and am normally only on campus on Tuesdays and Fridays.
+  - I work half-time at UWA, and am normally only on campus on Tuesdays, Thursdays, and Wednesday afternoon.
 - - **Consultation**
   - Email {% email_el_spannized coordinator.email %} for an appointment,
-    or visit my office between 4-5pm Fridays.
+    or visit my office between 4--5pm Wednesday.
 Students are also welcome to speak to me after the lectures.
+At busy times of semester, I may need one or two business days' notice to schedule an appointment.
 ```

 {#